Fear (Kendrick Lamar song): Critical reception

-Lamar himself, in an interview with i-D Magazine, spoke highly of the track, believing some of his best verses he's ever written come from "Fear", saying "[The song's] completely honest."
+In an interview with i-D Magazine, Lamar spoke highly of the track, believing some of his best verses he's ever written come from "Fear", saying "[The song's] completely honest."
 Lamar continued "The first verse is everything that I feared from the time that I was seven years old.
 The second verse I was 17.
 In the third, it's everything I feared when I was 27.
 These verses are completely honest."

 Samples

 The song contains a sample of "Poverty's Paradise", written by Dale Warren and performed by 24-Carat Black from the album Ghetto: Misfortune's Wealth.
-According to Genius.com, the second verse contains an interpolation of rapper Beanie Sigel's song "Die", from his first studio album The Truth.
+According to Genius, the second verse contains an interpolation of rapper Beanie Sigel's song "Die", from his first studio album The Truth.

 Credits and personnel

-Credits adapted from the official DAMN. digital booklet.
+Credits adapted from the official Damn digital booklet.